AndB-Tech/LocalPDF/README.md

   Main window containing all PDF tools.

 - **_resize.py**
   Handles PDF resizing.
-  - 27.10.2025: Finished resizing functionality
-  - 28.10.2025: Input cleanup and edge case handling

 - **_extract.py**
   Handles extraction of specific pages.
-  - 02.11.2025: Extraction completed

 - **_reorder.py**
   Handles page reordering with a visual viewer.
-  - 28.10.2025: Started viewer
-  - 29.10.2025: Reordering finished

 - **_interleave.py**
   Handles interleaving of uneven/even pages from scans.
-  - 28.10.2025: Completed interleaving

 - **_normalize.py**
   Normalizes all pages to A4 size.
-  - 02.11.2025: Completed normalization

 ---